Multi-agency training aims to develop the following:

 sound decision making.

 sharing of information.

 Which courses are relevant to you?

 Induction/awareness booklet.
-To be completed by all staff & volunteers including those with little face to face contact with children, young people, parents & carers.
+This must be completed by all staff & volunteers including those with little face to face contact with children, young people, parents & carers.
 Includes all staff involved with information concerning children, young people & families.

-If you can not access the DLE then you can use the pack below.
+If you are unable to access the DLE then you can use the pack below.
 This is suitable for all agencies in BFG and EJSU to use.
-The bottom two documents are in addition and of importantance for BFGHS.
+The bottom two documents are in addition and of importance for BFGHS staff.

-To be attened by all those in regular contact with children, young people and adults who may be in a position to identify concerns about maltreatment.
+This must be attended by all those in regular contact with children, young people and adults who may be in a position to identify concerns about maltreatment.
 You must complete the Level 1 awareness induction booklet prior to attending the Level 2 course.